splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

         interactiveSearch.startSearch();
     });

+Save and reload the page, then try it out: click on a line in the "Artists Downloaded to Devices" diagram and see how it updates the events table below it.
 Again, with these few lines of targeted layout and data-binding code, we can achieve interactivity, even between components from two different libraries (built-in Splunk and D3).

 ## Step 4: Images!